benanianas/Darkly/Brute-force Attack/Resources/README.md

 ```
 ## Breach

-in the sign in page we used a simple python script that try a list of most common password
+in the sign in page we used a simple python script that try a list of most common passwords
 and it didn't take a lot of time to get our hands on the sign in credentials with the first username we think of "admin"
-and the password "shadow"
+and the password was "shadow"

 ## Solution
-- use more complicated password and unpredictable usernames lika admin, administrator, administrateur ...
+- use more complicated password and unpredictable usernames like admin, administrator, administrateur ...
 - limit server requests for the same ip.